Jesus' parable: the sower and the seed

 The sower in the Parable of the Seeds casts the seed over the ground where it will, hopefully, germinate and grow roots.
 But this can only happen if the conditions are right.

 Who are the birds?
-At the time the gospels were written, the birds may have symbolized the Gentile nations, flighty creatures sometimes actively hostile to budding Christianity.
+At the time the gospels were written, the birds may have symbolized the Gentile nations, sometimes actively hostile to youthful Christianity.

 Seeds fall on rocky ground